Hello... Welcome to my on-line journal.

 It is also a place for my artworks, a place for them to be seen.
 It is a work in progress.

 I'm used to working with words to tell stories that cast fresh light on old concerns.
-I'm now working with images to find and tell my stories, and perhaps move people's hearts and minds in some way.
-What I'm discovering is that I'm loving the learning that arises from drawing: a "difficult pleasure" as one of my art teachers describes it!
+I'm increasingly working with images to find and tell my stories, and perhaps move people's hearts and minds in some way.
+I'm discovering that I'm loving the learning that arises from drawing: a "difficult pleasure" as one of my art teachers describes it!

 marks is the area where I am putting my scratchings, scribblings, shadings, daubings and splatters.
 My main media for now are charcoal, graphite, white chalk and ink (black and sepia).
 I've been quite surprised by how much I'm enjoying working with these media as I've always seen myself as a "colour and paint" sort of a girl.

-I believe in the potency of visual images of people with disability and disabling conditions; i.e. seeing their stories in paintings, photographs, sculptures and other visual art forms.
-However, the task of finding images of disability - historically and contemporaneously - in the visual arts is difficult.
-Why is it so hard to find these images?
-What is the role of museums, galleries and other public spaces in advancing the display of historic and contemporaneous images of people's experiences with disability?
-And why do these questions matter...?
+Visual arts images of people with disability and disabling conditions can be potent for the stories they reveal about their times, society, cultural attitudes, and of course, themselves.
+However, finding images of disability - historically and contemporaneously - in the visual arts is difficult.
+What is the role of museums, galleries and other public spaces here?
+And why does this question matter?